damianpereira86/api-framework-ts-mocha/README.md

 Three VS Code extensions are recommended for this project.

-- Eslint (dbaeumer.vscode-eslint): Linter
+- Flake8 (ms-python.flake8): Linter
-- Prettier (esbenp.prettier-vscode): Code formatter
+- Black (ms-python.black-formatter): Code formatter
 - TODO Highlight (jgclark.vscode-todo-highlight): Bug management

 They will be recommended to the user on the setup since they are set as recommendations on the extension.json file.